-As the pandemic “travel hold” eases up, I’ve been training several clients who have signed up for Bucket List trips featuring a multi-day hiking or walking excursion.
+As the pandemic “travel hold” eases up, I’ve had several clients who are training for a multi-day hiking or walking Bucket List trips.
+So I gathered my advice for how to train for a multi-day hiking trip to share with you!

 Does your Bucket List include at least one multi-day hike or trek?
-Maybe the Camino de Santiago – that’s on mine, scheduled for May 2022.
-Hiking in the Alps has been on my list since watching the Sound of Music as a kid – now on the calendar for September 2022!
+Maybe the Camino de Santiago, which I did in May 2022.
+Hiking in the Alps has been on my list since watching the Sound of Music as a kid – which I did September 2022!

 Or are you aiming to do one of the treks to Machu Picchu – my husband and I completed the “Classic” 4-day version in 2013 .
 Perhaps you’re intrigued by one of the newer options, like the Camino de Costa Rica?

 Training for a multi-day hiking trip should involve more than just walking and hiking to prepare.
 If you want to make the most of this type of trip, here’s how to get started and gain momentum toward your goal!